umn-csom/carlson-site/README.md

     installation step with sensible default values located in docroot/sites/carlsonschool.umn.edu/settings.local.php

-10. Do not use the `ddev drush use` subcommand.

-    The `drush use` subcommand typically does not work in ddev.
+10. Leverage `drush use` appropriately.

+    The `drush use` subcommand is useful for multisite installations so you do not have to specify the drush alias with each command.
+However, it only works when executed from within the ddev web container via an SSH session.

+    This works:

+        ddev ssh
+        drush use @carlsonschool.ddev
+        drush st

+    This DOES NOT WORK:

+        ddev drush use @carlsonschool.ddev
+        ddev drush st
 ## Frontend Developers

 Ignore the `barrio_carlson` theme, it is deprecated.